grafvonb/camunder/README.md

 Camunder simplifies various tasks related to Camunda 8, including these special use cases:
 - deleting active process instances by cancelling them first,
 - finding process instances with orphan parent process instances,
+- recursive search process instances with parent-child relationships:
-- listing process instances and process definitions as json, list or key-only format,
+  - list all child process instances of a given process instance,
+  - list path from a given process instance to its root ancestor (top-level parent),
+  - list the entire family (parent, grandparent, ...) of a given process instance (traverse up and down the tree),
 - bulk cancelling or deleting process instances (not implemented yet),
-- recursive search and deletion of process instances with parent-child relationships (not implemented yet),
 - and more to come...

 ## Supported Camunda 8 APIs